P. J. Cullerton: Cook County Assessor (1958–74)

 In 1954, Cullerton ran a successful campaign for Cook County Assessor with Mayor Daley's endorsement. incumbent Democratic assessor Frank Keenan had supported Kennelly over Daley in 1955, making him a target of the Daley machine.
 In April 1958, the office became vacant early, and Cullerton was appointed to it.
 After he took office as assessor, Daley appointed his brother William J. Cullerton as his aldermanic successor.
 Cullerton easily won a full term as assessor later that year.

 Serving as assessor from 1958 until 1974, Cullerton won re-election to the office in 1962, 1966, and 1970.

-In 1970, Culelrton faced scandal amid allegations that he was deliberately under-assessing skyscrapers in the The Loop as well as industry-owned properties.
+In 1970, Culelrton faced scandal amid allegations that he was deliberately under-assessing skyscrapers in The Loop as well as industry-owned properties.
 In 1971, after the scandal, Cullerton appointed Tom Tully deputy assessor, tasking him with reforming the Assessor's office.
 In 1973, eighteen employee's of the Assessor's office were convicted of bribery, and rumors circulated that Cullerton himself may have accepted a $250,000 bribe from a parking garage owner.
 An investigation by the Illinois Senate assigned no blame to Cullerton.
 While he never faced charges, the scandal helped led to the end his tenure.
 He had originally intended to seek re-election in 1974.
-However, Chicago Alderman Edward Vrdolyak led an effort to have him denied slating (endorsement ahead of the primary election) by the Cook County Democratic Party organization, and Cullerton decided to forgo re-election and in favor of a candidacy by Tully(who Cullerton and Daley endorsed).
+However, Chicago Alderman Edward Vrdolyak led an effort to have him denied slating (endorsement ahead of the primary election) by the Cook County Democratic Party organization, and Cullerton decided to forgo re-election and in favor of a candidacy by Tully (who Cullerton and Daley endorsed).
 Tully was able to secure the county party slating, but Vrdolyak opted to run against him in the primary.
 Tully defeated Vrdolyak, and won the general election.